mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   For all further interactions with the thing, I'd recommend installing official mpremote_ tool (use pipx_ for clean installs).
 Running it should get a python shell prompt on connected device, it allows to copy/run files there easily, and is used in all examples below.

+  After running mpremote_, it'll automatically connect to your device.
+To disconnect press control+x, to reboot the device press control+d.

   Tested to work with micropython 1.20.0 - 1.21.0, and should likely work with all future versions as well, as they rarely break backwards-compatibility.